eobrain/11home/posts/2004-09-30-2004-electoral-vote-animation.md

 wordpress_id: '45'
 categories: Society
 image: https://web.archive.org/web/20040831201756if_/http://electoral-vote.caida.org:80/all2004-fast.gif
-image-text: Animation of electoral map predictions
+imageText: Animation of electoral map predictions
 ---

 Here is a great way to visualize how the presidential race is going, using data from [http://www.electoral-vote.com](http://www.electoral-vote.com/).